 Sprouts and Food Poisoning

 Eating sprouts can help promote good health.
-Unfortunately, they can also trigger food poisoning when consumed raw or even lightly cooked.
+Unfortunately, they can also cause food poisoning when consumed raw or even lightly cooked.
 This is because bacteria can thrive in a warm, humid environment and sprouts are grown in these conditions.
 In fact, many outbreaks of foodborne illness associated with various types of raw and lightly cooked sprouts have occurred in recent years, mainly by E. coli and Salmonella.
 Diarrhea, fever and abdominal cramps are common symptoms that occur 12 to 72 hours after infection.

 While there are approved plant treatments to reduce contamination, there is no way to guarantee all harmful bacteria are destroyed in raw sprouts.
 Unfortunately, you can't smell or see if a food is harboring bacteria.
 Luckily, proper cooking kills harmful bacteria that can be found in sprouts.